Have you ever wondered how the FICA tax information on your pay stub impacts your future retirement benefits?

 On the other hand, some people advocate drawing Social Security benefits at the first opportunity.

-Retired law professor and Social Security expert Merton Bernstein says the longevity bet odds are bad, so claim early.
+Retired law professor and Social Security expert Merton Bernstein says the odds of the longevity bet are bad — so claim early.
 “You never know when the bell will ring.
 I subscribe to the Woody Allen principal: ‘Take the money and run.'”

 4 of 8

-If you’re not happy in your marriage after 9 1/2 years, hold off before hiring a divorce attorney.
+If you’re not happy in your marriage after 9 1/2 years, hold off at least six months before filing for divorce.

 5 of 8

-If an ex-spouse passes away, you may be able to receive benefits similar to a widow or widower.
-If you are at least 60, the marriage lasted at least 10 years and you didn’t remarry before age 60, you’ll most likely be able to collect your late-spouse’s benefit.
+If an ex-spouse dies, you may be able to receive benefits similar to a widow or widower.
+If you are at least 60, the marriage lasted at least 10 years and you didn’t remarry before age 60, you’ll most likely be able to collect your late spouse’s benefit.

 7 of 8